Not Available This Year

 About Peas

 While we only eat the peas of shelling varieties, the rounded pods of mature snap peas and the flat pods of snow peas are eaten whole.
 Plant once in April and again in August for two harvests.
 Climbs by leaf tendrils.
+Need a trellis for support.

 Pot Size & Price